rcazzara/seldovia/_people/Yuth_Eugenia_Oskolkoff.md

 ---
 last_name: Yuth
 maiden_name: Oskolkoff
-first_name: Eugenia
+first_name: Eugenia Virginia
+birth_date: 1897-12-19
 birth_location: Ninilchik, AK
 death_date: 1970-11-23
 death_location: Seldovia, AK
 cemetery_plot: 241
 source_file: Cemetery Directory
 ---
-# Eugenia Virginia OSKOLKOFF YUTH

-**December 19, 1897, Ninilchik, Alaska – November 23, 1970, Seldovia,
-Alaska**

-**Eugenia Virginia Oskolkoff Yuth** was born Dec.
+**Eugenia Virginia OSKOLKOFF Yuth** was born Dec.
 19, 1897 in Ninilchik, Alaska.
 The Oskolkoff family, headed by a Russian man and Alutiq woman, was one of the first to permanently settle in Ninilchik in 1847.
 Their descendants, who often married Alutiiq, made up most of the village and